PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

     cd ~/PredictionIO

     bin/build.sh

     bin/package.sh

     cd ~/PredictionIO/dist/target/PredictionIO-{current version}

     bin/setup-vendors.sh

 *   Hadoop

-    If you do not have Hadoop installed, setup-vendors script will set up one for you.
+    If you do not have Hadoop installed, setup-vendors.sh script will set up one for you.
 In order to do so, please check that you can ssh to the localhost without a passphrase:

         $ ssh localhost